About the Tour

 Tour participants on the Pre-Tour will have an early departure via Shinkansen to Osaka.
 We will have our luggage delivered to the hotel so we can enjoy our Bullet Train ride worry free.
 Upon arriving at our hotel, Dr. Turnbull will lead a small group to Osaka Castle to discover its collection of arms and armour.
 It is a great modern representation of a Japanese Castle and we will dive into its history and displays…

-Dr T’s Take: You will be stunned by the size and extent of Osaka’s walls.
-The reconstructed keep holds one of the finest museums of samurai armour and weapons in all Japan
+Daniele's Take: Although reconstructed Osaka castle is famous for its stunning walls and one of the finest museums of samurai armour and weapons in all Japan

 We will be staying at the Hotel Monterey La Soeur Osaka.
 Breakfast and Welcome Dinner included.